-- Legislative initiatives and funding to implement components of the Glades Region Master Plan, which include: - Improvements to existing affordable housing units, as well as the development of new affordable housing units - Storm water improvements to enhance economic and housing development, as well as improve water quality and prevent flooding - Mitigation of muck soils that result in construction cost premiums for buildings, infrastructure and roads - The continuation and enhancement of Small County Outreach Program (SCOP) funding for road reconstruction and repaying - Continuation of funding for the Everglades Restoration Agricultural Community Employment Training Program - Funding to ensure that the Glades Region has appropriate shelter facilities for emergencies - Funding for youth violence prevention programs - Funding to help improve infrastructure surrounding agricultural communities - Legislation to help farmers in their efforts to produce fruits and vegetables for our country and our community
+- Legislative initiatives and funding to implement components of the Glades Region Master Plan, which include: - Improvements to existing affordable housing units, as well as the development of new affordable housing units. - Stormwater improvements to enhance economic and housing development, as well as improve water quality and prevent flooding. - Mitigation of muck soils that result in construction cost premiums for buildings, infrastructure and roads. - The continuation and enhancement of Small County Outreach Program (SCOP) funding for road reconstruction and repaying. - Funding for the Everglades Restoration Agricultural Community Employment Training Program (ERACETP).

+- Eligibility changes to ERACETP to encourage greater participation from Glades area students and businesses. - Funding to ensure that the Glades Region has appropriate shelter facilities for emergencies. - Funding for youth violence prevention programs. - Funding to help improve infrastructure surrounding agricultural communities. - Legislation to help farmers in their efforts to produce fruits and vegetables for our country and our community.